 Gareth is an expert in discrimination and equality law.
 He has successfully conducted a wide range of claims securing compensation and injunctions to remedy breaches of the Equality Act, both against private companies and local and central government.
 For example, he represented a Community Interest Company in a successful equality duty challenge to a decision to terminate a £2 million grant, he has used the Equality Act to secure the discontinuance of a prosecution by the CPS, and he has brought numerous successful reasonable adjustments claims for disabled people.
 Gareth also has significant expertise in discrimination claims based on article 14 of the European Convention on Human Rights and on EU law.
 He acted for Denise Brewster in her ground-breaking appeal to the Supreme Court where for the first time the Court upheld a complaint of unlawful discrimination on grounds of marital status.
 He has also used article 14 to challenge successfully the way reparations to Holocaust survivors are treated under for social security purposes.

 Gareth has conducted housing, community care and social security cases throughout his career.
 Previously he was on the executive committee of Housing Law Practitioners’ Association (HLPA).
 Gareth now focuses on claims of particular complexity, which benefit from his substantial litigation experience and meticulous approach.
 This includes more serious unlawful eviction and claims concerns with serious building defects, in particular those which benefit from his experience in bringing personal injury claims.
 He also acts in test cases challenging decisions to cut or restructure housing-related services.
 He has for many years been ranked as one of the leading housing lawyers in the UK.

-Gareth has experience of bringing successful defamation claims and claims for breaches of the Data Protection Act and for the misuse of private information.
+Gareth has experience of bringing successful defamation claims, claims for breaches of the Data Protection Act and for the misuse of private information.
 In particular, Gareth is experienced in claims concerned with the retention and dissemination of false information by public bodies.
 He is also experienced in securing orders for the deletion or rectification of such information, as well as compensation for the damage that has been caused.